Tips on How to Help Survivors of Trauma

 - Verbalizing judgment in the moment.

-- While it is normal to have personal opinions about a situation, expressing them to a survivor may lead to blame and shame
+- While it is normal to have personal opinions about a situation, expressing judgement to a survivor may lead to blame and shame

 - Telling them you “know how they feel”.